spygi/personalblog/_posts/2018-06-04-Interview-prep-intro:-Data-structures-and-complexity.markdown

 [4]: http://steve-yegge.blogspot.com/2008/03/get-that-job-at-google.html "Get that job at Google"

 This is the first part on a quick reference/revision on data structures and algorithms.
 My main resources are 3 books:
-- Cracking the Coding interview<sup>[1]</sup> and the accompanying repo
+- Cracking the Coding interview<sup>[1]</sup>
-- Elements of Programming Interviews in Java ([2]) and the repo
+- Elements of Programming Interviews in Java ([2])
 - Algorithms in a Nutshell

-Implementing classes will be in Java.
+Implementing details will be in Java.
 Disclaimer: my main goal is interview preparation and not a thorough intro on CS fundamentals, so expect some simplifications or omissions.

 ## First things first: terminology
-+ Time complexity: I won't provide details because it is analysed in depth in every resource.
++ Time complexity
 + Space complexity: memory needed at *any* point in time.
 Unlike time complexity this is not the total/cumulative used by the algorithm.
-  + We care for *auxiliary space* complexity which means to ignore input storage (otherwise we would start with O(n) and upwards [2]) [SO question](https://stackoverflow.com/questions/30220305/how-to-calculate-the-space-complexity-of-function)
+  + We care for *auxiliary space* complexity.
+This means to ignore input storage (otherwise we would start with O(n) and upwards [2]) [SO question](https://stackoverflow.com/questions/30220305/how-to-calculate-the-space-complexity-of-function)
   + Allocations (e.g. of an array of size n) count against the complexity.
   + Recursion depth matters because variables stay in the stack.
 Specifically the space used is equal to "the deepest level of recursion" multiplied by "the size of the stack frame for each level".
 2 remarks:
     + The above is not true in languages with tail call optimization (like ES6) because they don't assign a new stack on tail recursion.